Aivaras Abromavičius: Biography

 Abromavičius was born in Vilnius, Lithuania, but lived in Estonia, Sweden, USA, Russia, UK and Ukraine for many years.
 He was educated in Lithuania later obtaining a BA in international business from Concordia International University Estonia and Concordia University Wisconsin.
 He started his career in finance in 1996 at the then Hansabank (now part of Swedbank).
 During 2002–2014, he co-owned and was at the core of building a Stockholm-based investment company East Capital, one of the largest and most reputable Investment companies from western Europe investing in eastern Europe.

 In 2004 Abromavičius married a Ukrainian woman from Donetsk and in 2008 they settled in Kyiv, where their three children were born.

 After the 2014 Ukrainian revolution Abromavičius, a Lithuanian citizen, was asked to serve as Minister of Economic Development and Trade of Ukraine.
 Ukrainian President Petro Poroshenko granted citizenship to Abromavičius, Natalie Jaresko and Alexander Kvitashvili on 2 December 2014 to allow them to serve as ministers in the Second Yatsenyuk Government.
 Abromavičius speaks Ukrainian, Lithuanian, English and Russian.

-Over 1,5 years, he built and managed the strongest and reform-minded team in the entire government.
 Under his leadership a completely new Electronic Public Procurement System Prozorro was launched, which received multiple international awards and recognition and saved billions of Hryvnias.
 He also kick started a major State Owned Enterprise reform that included totally new CEO selection process and helped form a new and first truly independent Board of Directors at Naftogaz.
 He also helped start a Better Regulation Delivery Office with substantial EU funding to improve business climate in Ukraine.